LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

     * **Template Name**: Enter a brief, descriptive name for the template.
     * **Description**: Enter a brief description of the dialog’s functionality.
 This description is shown to bot developers when importing dialog templates.
     * **+ Add Dialog**: Add to this list the dialogs upon which this dialog relies.
     * **Domains**: This is a read-only list of all the domains used by all the dialogs that are a part of this dialog template.
+All domain associations will be maintained when the dialog template is imported by others.
+However, only [prebuilt domains](intent-builder-overview.html#prebuilt-domains) are included in the import.
+If an associated domain doesn't exist within your organization or it isn't a prebuilt domain, you'll need to add it manually.
     * **+ Add Bot Environment Variable**: Add to this list the environment variables upon which this dialog relies.
     * **+ Add Global Function**: By default, this is populated with the global functions defined for the bot.
 Remove any functions that aren’t needed by the dialogs that are a part of the dialog template.